Gorman, California: Government and infrastructure

 The Los Angeles County Sheriff's Department (LASD) operates a resident deputy program in Gorman staffed by two deputies.
 Oversight of the Gorman substation is provided by the Santa Clarita Valley Station in Santa Clarita.
 Deputy Sheriff Arthur E. Pelino, the then resident deputy of Gorman, was shot and killed at his Gorman office with his own firearm by a suspect he was processing in 1978.
 The County of Los Angeles sends a bookmobile to Gorman every Tuesday.

+A small paved lot in Gorman, CA.